Ethics for Case Managers

 HEALTH INSURANCE PORTABILILTY AND ACCOUNTABILITY ACT (HIPAA)

 The Health Insurance Portability and Accountability Act of 1996 limits the extent to which health insurance plans may exclude care for pre-existing conditions and creates special programs to control fraud and abuse within the healthcare system.
 The most well-known provision of the act is its standards regarding the electronic exchange of sensitive, private health information.
-Known as privacy standards, these rules 1) require the consent of clients to use and disclose protected health information, 2) grant clients the right to inspect and copy their medical records, and 3) give clients the right to amend or correct errors.
-Privacy standards require all hospitals and healthcare agencies to have specific policies and procedures in place to ensure compliance with the rules.
+Known as privacy standards, these rules 1) require the consent of clients to use and disclose their protected health information, 2) grant clients the right to inspect and copy their medical records, and 3) give clients the right to amend or correct errors.
+Privacy standards require all hospitals and healthcare agencies to have specific policies and procedures in place to ensure compliance with the rules (CMS, 2019).

 State Practice Acts